loic-sharma/BaGet/docs/windows/iis-proxy.md

 Note that Virtual Directories will not work with IIS and Kestrel.
 Read more about that [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-2.2)

-Ensure that the configuration storage Path uses approprite forward slashes in the settings such as:
+Ensure that the configuration storage Path uses appropriate forward slashes in the settings such as:

 ```javascript
 ...